 What is a Cancellation Contract?

-This contract will be send out to your clients on its own.
-This is a stand alone contract that you will send all on its own to your clients.
-It will terminate and supersede the previous service agreementand also any oral agreements you had with the clients (say through emailing back and forth or on a phone call with them).
+A cancellation contract will be sent out to your clients as a stand-alone contract.
+A cancellation contract will terminate and supersede the previous service agreement and also any oral agreements you had with your clients (say through emailing back and forth or on a phone call with them).

 Many service providers have existing contract language that allows them to legally keep the retainer or at least a portion of the retainer due to services they have performed up to the date of this cancellation agreement.
 Look for the terms "non-refundable retainer" and "liquidated damages" in your existing contract.
 If you are having trouble determining whether you can legally keep the retainer payment, you should contact an attorney to go over your existing contract language.